p6/p6.github.io/about.md

 <img src="/public/IMG_1123.JPG"/>

-[_the author being blown away by a battery while valiantly clutching on to a lens cap; Chitradurga, C 2012_]
+[_the author being blown away by a battery while valiantly clutching on to a lens cap; Chitradurga, Karnataka; C 2012_]

 **p6** - _p: - interweb alter-ego of Pavan Keshavamurthy._